nschmidtfrcc/CSC1061SP25/README.md

 ## Commands

-When you first come into class and you want to pull the latest files from the class main:
+When you first come into class and you want to pull the latest files from the class main, warning - any local changes will be lost:

 ~~~
 cd <to your project directory>
 git fetch
-git checkout main
-git pull
+git reset --hard origin/main
-git checkout <your branch name>
-git merge main
 ~~~

 Saving your changes and pushing to your remote branch for submission, this is a two-step process: